 Squash – Buttercup needs a fertile, free-draining soil that can hold plenty of moisture.
 A generous application of well-decomposed compost is beneficial (about 1 bucket per square meter).

 They also need a sheltered place in the garden as they really despise strong winds.

-Pumpkins are very tender plants.
+Pumpkins and squashes are very tender plants.

 I usually sow seeds in early May individually into 7cm pots.
 The pots are left ideally in a propagator in the greenhouse or on the windowsill at home (south facing).
 They may also be fine in a tunnel without a propagator, but plants have to be covered up with fleece during cold spells to protect them from frost damage.

 After about 3 weeks – or before the plants get pot bound – I pot them on into 12cm pots.
 The pots should be left in the greenhouse or indoors.

 Start hardening off the plants at the end of May and plant out in early June.
 Do not plant if the weather forecast predicts cold windy spells which are quite common during this time.

 The safest way would be to plant them under cloches which are covered with bio-net.